b-jesch/skin.estuary.modv2/README.md

 ### 3.4.2+matrix ###

 - .4
-  * update translations for french, czech and hebrew languages (thanks C4Wiz)
+  * update translations for all languages (thanks for the bunch of work to C4Wiz)

 - .3